 - Paresthesia (“tingling” sensation in legs, arms, feet, etc.)

 People usually manifest a combination of these symptoms, but it doesn’t have to be the same one every time.
 Although the exact causes of panic attacks or panic disorder remain unclear, some of them might be connected with family history, major transitions in life and severely stressful situations.

-According to the DSM 5, a panic disorder develops when, along with recurrent, unexpected panic attacks, there is constant worry about new attacks and their consequences and/or significant changes in one’s behavior regarding panic attacks.
+According to the DSM 5, a panic disorder develops when, along with recurrent, unexpected panic attacks, there is a constant worry about new attacks and their consequences and/or significant changes in one’s behavior regarding panic attacks.
 For example, you might feel as if your home is the only “safe zone” or you might ask your family and friends to be with you at all times.

 This can lead to social isolation and withdrawal, obstacles to social activities and reduced pleasure in common, everyday interactions, as well as impaired emotional stability and overall mental health.

 If you are looking for treatment options in Raleigh, NC whether it’s counseling for panic attacks or panic disorder therapy, our qualified counselors, psychologists, and therapists can:

 - help you understand your condition and its causes

 - teach you how to prepare for the situations and symptoms that trigger a panic attack

 - teach you special techniques for controlling your condition (such as progressive relaxation and special breathing techniques)